The Yang-Mills flow and the Atiyah-Bott formula on compact Kahler manifolds: Introduction

 The outline of the paper is as follows.
 In Section 2 we provide preliminary results on holomorphic vector bundles and torsion-free sheaves.
 We also introduce the Yang-Mills flow, providing important framework for later sections.
 We introduce the $P$-functional in Section 3, and prove it is bounded from below using the regularization of the Harder-Narasimhan filtration.
 In Section 4 we prove the existence of an $L^2$ approximate Hermitian structure on $E$, proving Theorem $\ref{firstmaintheorem}$ and Theorem $\ref{lastcor}$.
 In Section $5$ we construct an isomorphism between $Gr^{hns}(E)^{**}$ and $\hat E_\infty$, proving Theorem $\ref{main theorem}$.

 \begin{centering} {\bf Acknowledgements} \end{centering}

 First and foremost, the author would like to thank his thesis advisor, D.H.
 Phong, for all his guidance and support during the process of writing this paper.
 The author would also like to thank Thomas Nyberg and Tristan Collins for many enlightening discussions.
-The author thanks Valentino Tosatti for much encouragement and for suggesting Theorem $\ref{lastcor}$.
+The author thanks Valentino Tosatti for suggesting Theorem $\ref{lastcor}$.
+Furthermore, the author would like to thank the referee for many helpful comments and suggestions.
 Finally, the author would like to express his upmost gratitude to Richard Wentworth for encouraging him to work on this problem and providing valuable insight into the structure of the proof.
-This research was funded in part by the National Science Foundation, Grant No. DMS-07-57372.
+This research was funded in part by the National Science Foundation, Grant No. DMS-07-57372, as well as Grant No. DMS-1204155.
 The results of this paper are part of the author's Ph.D. thesis at Columbia University.